Dpetorsy/Visitors_program/README.md

 ## 📜 Short about project
 #### The program has a section for registration, and stores the personal information of each user.
-Users can "log in" and "log out" of a custom system (for example, a sports complex or a bank), and the program saves this information and allows the user to view the history of their actions.
+Users can "log in" and "log out" of a custom system (for example, a sport complex or a bank), and the program saves this information and allows the user to view the history of their actions.

 ## 🎮 Controls
 ### Moving in menus: